| Title: | Non-Linear Mendelian Randomization On Partially Summarized Data |

 Amy Mason

-create_nlmr_summary takes individual level data and creates summerised dataset, ready to save and share for summarised nlmr
+create_nlmr_summary Takes individual level data and creates summarized dataset, ready to save and share for summarized non-linear analysis

 y |